United Kingdom military aircraft registration mark: AA100 to ZZ999

-During the Second World War, RAF aircraft carrying secret equipment, or that were in themselves secret, such as certain military prototypes, had a '/G' suffix added to the end of the registration number, the 'G' signifying 'Guard', denoting that the aircraft was to have an armed guard at all times while on the ground, examples include: W4041/G, the prototype Gloster E.28/39 jet powered by the Whittle jet engine; LZ548/G, the prototype de Havilland Vampire jet fighter; or ML926/G, a de Havilland Mosquito XVI experimentally fitted with H2S radar.
+During the Second World War, RAF aircraft carrying secret equipment, or that were in themselves secret, such as certain military prototypes, had a '/G' suffix added to the end of the registration mark, the 'G' signifying 'guard', denoting that the aircraft was to have an armed guard of the Royal Air Force Police (RAFP) at all times while on the ground; examples include: W4041/G, the prototype Gloster E.28/39 jet, powered by the Whittle jet engine; LZ548/G, the prototype de Havilland Vampire jet fighter; or ML926/G, a de Havilland Mosquito XVI experimentally fitted with H2S radar.

-As of 2009, registration number allocations have reached the ZKnnn range.
+As of 2009, registration mark allocations have reached the ZKnnn range.
 However since about the year 2000, registration numbers have increasingly been allocated out-of-sequence.
-For example, the first Royal Air Force Boeing C-17 Globemaster III was given the registration number ZZ171 in 2001, and a batch of Britten-Norman Defenders for the Army Air Corps (AAC) were given registration numbers in the ZGnnn range in 2003 (the last ZG serial being allocated more than 14 years previously).
+For example, the first Royal Air Force Boeing C-17 Globemaster III was given the registration number ZZ171 in 2001 (the leading '17n' being homage to its C-17 military designation), and a batch of Britten-Norman Defenders for the Army Air Corps (AAC) were given registration marks in the ZGnnn range in 2003 (the last ZG registration being allocated more than 14 years previously).
 Also, some recent registration number allocations have had a numeric part in the previously-unused 001 to 099 range.
-Some aircraft are given registrations as an acknowledgement to their civilian type; specifically, the first Airbus Voyager multi-role tanker transport is registered ZZ330 as a nod to the Airbus A330 from which it is derived (with the remainder of the Voyager fleet in series to ZZ343).
+Some aircraft are given registrations as an acknowledgement to their civilian or military types; specifically, the first Airbus Voyager multi-role tanker transport is registered ZZ330 as a nod to the Airbus A330 from which it is derived (with the remainder of the Voyager fleet sequentially to ZZ343), the Airbus A400M registrations start from ZM400, whilst the first Boeing E-7A Wedgetail aircraft is registered WT001.

 'Maintenance' registration numbers

-Distinct registration numbering systems are used to identify non-flying airframes, typically used for ground training.
+Distinct registration mark systems are used to identify non-flying airframes, typically used for ground instructional and training (for trainee military aircraft engineering mechanics, technicians, and professional engineers; along with by-type training for existing flight line mechanics and naval flight deck crews).
 The RAF have used a numeric sequence with an 'M' suffix, sometimes referred to as the 'Maintenance' series.
 Known allocations, made between 1921 and 2000, ranged from 540M to 9344M, when this sequence was terminated.
 The main series of single letter registration numbers did not use 'M' to avoid confusion with the suffix 'M'.
 The Fleet Air Arm use an 'A'-prefixed sequence (e.g. A2606), and the Army Air Corps issue 'TAD' numbers to their instructional airframes (e.g. TAD015).